 There are a lot of categories to think about in terms of uncertainty.
 Uncertainty is really at the root of the restlessness you’re experiencing.
 It could be because of relationships, projects that you haven’t finished, income, or debts, or a job, or even a career.

 I think a major category – and I’m seeing this a lot right now – is summer love, infatuation, love sickness, unrequited love.
-I even put together a video about that so I’ll make sure to include that in the show notes.
+I even put together a video about that so I’ll make sure to include that in the show notes [note: this video is no longer available].

 #5 – The Summer of Relocation